-Build Season: After Kickoff in early January, our schedule becomes much more demanding, and we require student engagement to reflect the change of pace.
+After Kickoff in early January, our schedule becomes more demanding and we require student engagement to reflect the change of pace.
 For about seven weeks, the team works on Monday through Thursday evenings plus full Saturdays for a total of about 20 hours/week.
 We require all students to attend 90% of assigned days of the build season, minus any officially canceled meetings.
+Any pattern of absences will be reviewed at coach's discretion, and disengagement could be a reason for removal from the team.

-A typical student will be attending 2-3 meetings per week, or about 6-9 hours.
+A typical student will be attending 2-4 meetings per week, or about 6-12 hours.
 Student leaders (officers, sub-team leads) will be on campus more.